 The Meowth stared for a moment before slapping himself in the face, pulling him out of his catnip coma.
 "Yeah, yeah, sure, we ain't had much use for him anyhow.
 So we'll take the bag now and-"

 "Ah, ah, ah, one thing I forgot to mention, there's something else you've gotta do before you earn this."
 Her cheerful expression dropped.
-"Get outta this town and split up."
+"Take back everythin' else you stole, get outta this town and split up."

 "What?" the Meowth exclaimed, pointing a claw towards her.
 "You're on the freakin' moon if you expect us to do that, this is our town!
 And what's it to you, you don't care about what we do anyway!"

 Curio absent-mindedly picked at her ears, holding the bag close to her.
 "Well, I guess that's true in a way.
 I don't care about what you do to get by; every Mon's gotta fill their bellies somehow."
 She gnashed her sharp teeth.
 "So far though, you guys have been like pests.
 And I've seen pests like you that've done less crappy things in the cities, and you know what happens to them?"

 "They get exterminated."